STAFF & BOARD

 Grey Grant

-Marketing and Administrative Assistant
+Marketing and Administrative Coordinator

 GREY GRANT (she/they) is a composer, performer, librettist, and arts administrator living in Ypsilanti, Michigan.
 They hold a B.M and a M.A from the School of Music Theatre and Dance at the University of Michigan.
 They are deeply involved in the experimental and theatrical music scene of Southeast Michigan.